 Anyways my nose was right and as my nose and my tummy were in agreement I knocked on the door of Malgudi only to be told by still half asleep guy at the counter, “ Another 15 minutes sir , before I take your order, but please have a seat.”

 Thus began the longest wait for placing an order for breakfast in my life.
 Finally, order was placed and I relished the piping hot Pongal and Vada served with steaming Sāmbhar that you could have run a toy steam engine with it.

 By now the Bangalore (remember I have already said earlier to hell with Bengaluru / Bangalorulu or whatever name

 polishitians politicians have named the garden city now) airport was buzzing with activity with smartly dressed pilots and cabin crew sashaying towards planes waiting for them

-I too finished my breakfast and walked towards gate for my flight to reach home.
+I too finished my breakfast and walked towards the gate for my flight to reach home.
 The flight to Delhi was uneventful, unlike this flight to remember I had some time back, and I reached home just in time for the steaming hot idlis wife jee had prepared for Breakfast.
-Totally forgetting that I was coming from the land of Idly Sāmbhar aka South India 🙂 .
-On my part I too forgot to tell her that I had breakfast at Bangalore airport 🙂 and had a second round of Breakfast the most important meal of the day specially when you have spent a night at the airport.
+Totally forgetting that I was coming from the land of Idly Sāmbhar aka South India:).
+On my part, I too forgot to tell her that I had breakfast at Bangalore airport 🙂 and had a second round of Breakfast the most important meal of the day especially when you have spent a night at the airport.